laspi-rnd/drex-network-mirror/README.md

 ./run_env.sh
 ```

 The `run_env.sh` script will create all the necessary containers for running the test environment.
-If this is the first run or after resetting the test environment, it's necessary to configure [permissioning in the test environment](#configuring-permissioning-in-the-test-environment).

 It’s possible to specify which services will run in the test environment.
 To do so, pass -l (for Prometheus and Grafana) or -a (for Aliennet) to the `run_env` script.